 Check the handles on a push mower.
 “You don’t want the handles to be loose or see cables that are kinked up and bent.”

-Make sure to start the mower and see that it performs the way it should.
+Start the mower.
+Make sure to start the engine and see that the mower performs the way it should.
 “Start the machine yourself,” Redburn says, “to make sure you can start it, and not just the person selling it to you.”
 If you can’t start it when you get it home, you can’t cut your grass.

-Check the oil to ensure it appears fresh and clean.
+Check the oil.
+Make sure the oil appears fresh and clean.
 “If it’s been badly abused, the oil is going to be black, thick and gooey-looking,” Redburn says.

 Check the air filter.
 “Make sure it’s not black and dirty, pulling dirt into the engine,” says Redburn.
 “And inspect the area behind the air filter to see if it’s packed with dirt, because that will be a short-lived engine if it has ingested that amount of dirt.”